afranson/Lisp-MCMC/README.md

 Most functions are softly namespaced by starting with 'walker-', e.g. walker-adaptive-steps, walker-plot-data-and-fit, walker-save, walker-liklihood-plot, etc.

-Generally, you will want to abstract the 'walker-init' function to specialize to your specific fitting case (lorentzians, gaussians, whatever function).
+Generally, you will want to abstract the 'walker-create' function to specialize to your specific fitting case (polynomial, exponential, sinusoidal, Lorentzian, Gaussian, whatever function).

 You will need to specify several functions before your MCMC journey can begin.
 First, a fitting function, or more generally, a function that assists in computing the liklihood that you want to maximize:
 ```